100 WVIA Way

 A federal judge sentenced Nicholas Dombek to 10 years in prison Tuesday, the longest term of any member of a large-scale art and memorabilia theft ring that looted museums and other venues for two decades in six states.

 Dombek, 55, who lived in Thornhurst Twp., sat quietly as Senior U.S. District Judge Malachy E. Mannion sent him to prison and ordered him to pay $2,753,266.31 in restitution and an $800 special assessment.
-Mannion also said Dombek has to submit to federal supervision for three years after his release.
+Mannion also said Dombek must submit to federal supervision for three years after his release.

-The sentence was still below the 14 years to 17½ years that Dombek faced under federal sentencing guidelines.
+Mannion’s sentence was below the 14 years to 17½ months Dombek faced under federal sentencing guidelines.
 A federal prosecutor sought 16 years.

 Police are searching for Nicholas Dombek, 53, of Thornhurst Twp.
 Report any information on Dombek’s whereabouts to 1-800-CALL-FBI or